sudarshansangle56/sudarshansangle56/README.md

 # 👋 Hi, I'm Sudarshan Sangle

-Hi, I am Sudarshan Sangle, a third-year IT undergraduate student at Sanjivani College of Engineering, Kopargaon, who is passionate about software development.
+Hi, I am Sudarshan Sangle, a third-year IT undergraduate student at Sanjivani College of Engineering, Kopargaon. <br> who is passionate about software development.
 Check out my repositories to get to know more about my projects.
-Please feel free to clone/fork projects, raise issues, and submit PRs if you think something could be better.
-Also, visit my [Portfolio page](https://sudarshansangle56.github.io/SudarshanPortfolio) to know more about me.
+Please feel free to clone/fork projects, raise issues, and submit PRs if you think something could be better. .<br> Also, visit my <a href="https://sudarshansangle56.github.io/SudarshanPortfolio">Portfolio page</a> to know more about me.

 ## 🛠 Tools, technologies, and languages I use
 <p align="center">